ssb2017/revbayes_fossils/README.md

 The next section provides specific details for locating the tutorial exercise and associated files.

-## Exercise: Total Evidence Analysis under the FBD Model in RevBayes
+## Exercise: Estimating the Phylogeny and Divergence Times of Fossil and Extant Bears

 This tutorial is maintained on the RevBayes tutorial repository ([https://github.com/revbayes/revbayes_tutorial](https://github.com/revbayes/revbayes_tutorial)).
 On this site you can find a wide range of tutorials for different RevBayes analyses.